 Notice that zevenet cluster is managed by root user and it replicates the configuration from master node to backup through rsync (ssh) so ssh without password between nodes need to be configured.

-Once the configuration parameters are done as needed start the cluster in both nodes as follows:
+Any change in the configuration file requires a restart of the cluster service, so once the configuration parameters are done please restart the cluster in both nodes as follows:

 root@lb1 > /etc/init.d/zevenet-ce-cluster start